astropy/astroquery/docs/cds/cds.rst

 Retrieve only a subset of meta-datas
 ------------------------------------

-This table refers to a lot of meta-datas whereas we could use only a few of them.
-In fact, it is possible to ask the MOCServer to give us only a reduced set of meta-datas for the resulting data-sets.
+This table refers to a lot of meta-datas whereas we could only use a few of them.
+In fact, it is possible to ask the MOCServer to give us a reduced set of meta-datas for the resulting data-sets.
 The table returned by the MOCServer will be lighter and thus faster to retrieve.

 The parameter ``fields`` of :meth:`~astroquery.cds.CdsClass.query_region` allows us to provide the list of meta-datas we want to get.
-Let's say we would like only the ``ID``, the ``moc_sky_fraction`` and the ``moc_access_url`` of the resulting data-sets.
-We just have to do:
+Let's say we would like only the ``ID``, the ``moc_sky_fraction`` and the ``moc_access_url`` of the resulting data-sets:

 .. code-block:: python